 Your production data is important.
 You can use it to improve your product, your customer experience and nowadays even to build powerful Machine Learning models.
 So it’s important not to have unnecessary noise created by our tests.

 A solution is to remove all the data that we have created during our tests.
-There are various strategies that we can use - and we’ll have a separate blog post to talk about it in more detail - but probably the easiest approach is to use the same test automation to perform the cleanup.
+There are various strategies that we can use - and we’ll have a separate blog post to talk about them in more detail - but probably the easiest approach is to use the same test automation to perform the cleanup.

 The practice of regularly checking that a website or web application is running as it should is also called monitoring.

-At its most low-level implementation we have uptime monitoring, which simply makes sure that your services are up and running.
+At its most low-level implementation we have uptime monitoring, which simply makes sure that our services are up and running.
 This is usually done by checking the response to a call to a HTTP endpoint.
 There are many providers out there to chose from.

 The scope and purpose of the two techniques is different but it overlaps in many points.
 Both are intended to make sure that a production application is running as it should.
 Uptime monitoring usually runs very basic checks that require instants to run, and that’s why the monitoring interval is usually very short, down to 1 minute in many instances.
 The checks (or tests) performed for frontend monitoring on the other hand require longer to run, but are also more exhaustive as they will take into account also the User Interface subsystem and its integration with the backend.